-When you apply for a home loan your lender will send out an independent valuer to judge the value of the property you wish to buy.
-For the bank, property valuation risks are its main priority, so the bank valuation is a conservative estimate because the bank is concerned with lending you money they can't get back if you're unable to pay.
-Their valuation assumes they may need to sell the property to recover losses, so the valuation is on the lower side.
+When you apply for a home loan, your lender will get an independent valuer to assess the bank valuation of the property you wish to buy.
+For the bank, property valuation risks are its main priority, so the bank valuation is a conservative estimate of the property's value.
+Its valuation assumes the bank may need to sell the property swiftly to recover losses, so the valuation is on the lower side.